Samuel-Lubliner/local-library-django-tutorial/notes/6-Homepage.md

 This tag

-- accepts the name of a `path()` function called in `urls.py`
+- Takes the name of a `path()` function called in `urls.py`
-- accepts the values for arguments the associated view will receive
+- Accepts the values for arguments the associated view will receive
-- returns a URL used to link to the resource
+- Returns a URL used to link to the resource

 ## Configuring where to find the templates